 NJ LLC Member Rights

-As a member of an LLC, your rights and obligations depend largely on the Certificate of Formation, Company By-Laws, Contents of an operating agreement and in the absence of an operating agreement, state statutes.
+As a member of an LLC, your rights and obligations depend largely on the Certificate of Formation filed with the State of New Jersey, By-Laws updated by the members, contents of a written operating agreement and in the absence of a written operating agreement, the default state statutes.
 When evaluating your specific member rights, one should always check these documents first.
-If you have a well written membership agreement your rights may include:
+If you have a well written membership/operating agreement, your rights may include:

 - The right to vote on issues that affect company interests;

 - Rights related to the transfer of ownership;